ulybyshev/Green-Kubo_solver/README.md

 	2    		....
 	....................
 	2 Nt-1		....
-	(empty line)
-	......(data for the next configuration in the same format)
+	0.....(data for the next configuration in the same format)
 ```

+Note that the data for 0th time slice (zero separation between the source and the sink) is discarded,
+as it often contains non-universal divergent and contact terms

 -i : This options turns off the imaginary part of the correlator.
 In this case the input file is organized in two columns.